It’s important to check with your doctor if something medical is behind your insomnia. You can often get medicine to alleviate it in the short-term.

 Whichever of the two routines you decide to use, follow the simple process, which takes only a couple of minutes, when you want to fall asleep.
 It might not work the first few times, so be persistent.
 Some people find that it works the first time, and others need to keep going for a few days or even a week.

 Do this first

 - Go to the toilet to empty your bladder.
 Ensure that you’ve had enough water to drink, and maybe keep a bottle of water next to your bed.

-- Turn off all lights, especially any screens such as phones, laptops, and TV.
+- Turn off all lights, especially any screens such as phones, tablets, laptops, and TV.
 Turn your phone to silent (except for your morning alarm, of course) — you don’t want the ding of a new text message to alert you.